 Focus on Your Strengths

 While your LinkedIn summary discusses your experiences, prospects, and goals, it is critical to address how you achieve your goals.
 Write about your strengths and how you will help others achieve their goals.
-Keep it brief but be sure it stands out.
+Keep your LinkedIn about section brief but be sure it eye-catching and stands out.

 Let Your Personality Shine

-Only work-related information can make your summary sound boring and monotonous.
+Only work-related information can make your bio on LinkedIn sound boring and monotonous.
 That’s where information about your persona, work ethic, hobbies, and humor can make the cut.

 This helps break the monotony and gives readers something to relate to.
 You could discuss your personality, your values, and your worldview.
 Give readers insight into who you are as a person, not just as an employee.